Interest Rates Loans

 Refinance

-Another way to potentially save money and get lower interest rates is to refinance your loan.
+Another way to potentially save money and get a lower interest rate is to refinance your loan.
 When you refinance, you are paired with an entirely new loan deal that comes with fresh rates, terms, and sometimes even additional funding.
 If you have had a major boost in your credit score since initially applying for your loan, you may see a significant improvement in rates and terms.

 Ways To Get Extra Cash To Pay Your Loan

-Sometimes the best way to save on interest rates is to knock out your loan balance as quickly as possible.
+Sometimes, the best way to save on interest rates is to knock out your loan balance as quickly as possible.
 Take advantage of the tips below to pay off your loan faster and save on interest rates at the same time!

 Dip Into Your Savings Account